kedacore/sample-hello-world-azure-functions/README.md

 We'll create a storage account and a queue named `js-queue-items`

-You can use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest), the [Azure cloud shell](https://shell.azure.com), or [the Azure portal](https://docs.microsoft.com/azure/storage/common/storage-quickstart-create-account#create-a-storage-account-1)
+You can use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest), the [Azure cloud shell](https://shell.azure.com), or [the Azure portal](https://docs.microsoft.com/azure/storage/common/storage-quickstart-create-account#create-a-storage-account-1).
+The following is how you do it using Azure CLI.

 `<storage-name>` would be replaced by a unique storage account name.